The motorbike accident – Wednesday 27/11/02

 For about 10 seconds nobody approached the body.
 We were all staring at each other and a couple of people were running for phone boxes to phone for an ambulance.
-As no who was near the body seemed to approach it I crossed the road and kneeled next to it.
+As no one who was near the person seemed to approach it I crossed the road and kneeled next to the person.
 I asked ‘Are you ok?’ and realised it was a woman.
 She was conscious.
 I got down to look at her face, after asking her not to move and there was blood coming out of her mouth.
-She was of oriental origin, with black hair.
-She seemed to be no older than 25.
+She was of oriental origin and seemed to be no older than 25.
 By then another woman was there, kneeling on the other side, and a man tried to get her helmet off but we thought it would be best no to.
 The same man managed to get her glasses off so she could lie still more comfortably.
 I asked her where it was hurting and she pointed to her left hip, at that point I got blood on my trousers, from her hand.
 She asked me if her Scooter was ok, I told her not to worry about it, she would just get a new one, as it wasn’t her fault and I had seen everything.
 I then asked ‘Where is the man who hit you?’.
 A blonde woman who was standing near me said she was the one who hit her.
 She was clearly upset and I felt bad for saying that it hadn’t been the girl’s fault in front of her.